linxuhao/JAVA-CustomProperties/README.md

  *  Please save after all modifications, and refresh() to reload from file if you keep working on the same file

+ It requires a propertie file and a reference propertie file to find difference between 2 files, can not work without a reference proeprtie file

  * @author Xuhao